wernerb/hashiconf-hardening/slides.md

 !SLIDE
 # Packer's amazon-chroot builder

-Different from the regular provider as it does not require a **new machine**.
+Different from the regular provider as it does **not** require launching a machine.

-Mount a new volume based on source AMI **directly** on the packer host
+Mounts a new volume based on source AMI **directly** on the packer host

 !SLIDE
 # shell-local provisioner

-The gambit: use **shell-local** provisioner to execute a script on host as first provisioner:
+The gambit: use **shell-local** provisioner to apply lvm directly on the device

 We use _lvm.sh_ to apply filesystem changes.